 Where are you going?

 If you need an option strictly for travel, then the smallest, lightest option with fewer features may be all you need.
 If you plan to use the stroller for trips to the park or a full day at the zoo, then you may need features for carrying supplies or sun protection.
-If you plan to stroll mainly indoors, then the canopies may not concern you, if you hope to find a place to stow it traveling on a bus, then size will be your limiting factor.
+If you plan to stroll mainly indoors, the canopies may not concern you; if you hope to find a place to stow it while traveling on a bus, size will be your limiting factor.

-How long will it take?
+How long will you be out?

 Choosing a double umbrella stroller can be difficult as many strollers claim similar features and functionality.
-However, it is worth the effort to learn more about each option, as features and performance vary greatly from one product to another, making it nearly impossible to compare based on a list alone.
+However, it is worth the effort to learn more about each option, as features and performance vary significantly from one product to another, making it nearly impossible to compare based on a list alone.
 While the differences between products may seem subtle, the impact on everyday use may be significant.
 Staying focused on how you intend to use your stroller will go a long way in finding the best option for your family.
 We feel the performance and features of our award winners offer parents options that meet the needs of every budget and just about every kind of use or user.